 Click here for a printable PDF

-Under provisions of the American Medicinal Drug Use Clarification Act (AMDUCA) and 21 CFR part 530, FDA can prohibit extra-label use of approved animal or human drugs or prohibit use of an entire class of drugs in selected animal species if FDA determines that: (I) an acceptable analytical method needs to be established and such a method has not or cannot be established; or (II) the extra-label use of the drug or drug class presents a public health risk.
+Under provisions of the American Medicinal Drug Use Clarification Act (AMDUCA) and 21 CFR part 530, FDA can prohibit use of an entire class of drugs in selected animal species if FDA determines that: (I) an acceptable analytical method needs to be established and such a method has not or cannot be established; or (II) the extra-label use of the drug or drug class presents a public health risk.
 FDA can also limit the prohibition on extra-label use to specific species, indications, dosage forms, routes of administration, or a combination of these.
-In addition to the following lists, it should be noted that regulations related to the Pasteurized Milk Ordinance (PMO) prohibit the presence of dimethyl sulfoxide (DMSO) or colloidal silver on dairy farms.

 - FLUOROQUINOLONE–CLASS ANTIBIOTICS

 - NITROIMIDAZOLES – all agents, including DIMETRIDAZOLE, IPRONIDAZOLE, METRONIDAZOLE and others

 - NITROFURANS – all agents, including FURAZOLIDINE, NITROFURAZONE and others

 GROUP II.
 Drugs with Restricted Extra-Label Uses in Food-Producing Animal Species

 - ADAMANTANE & NEURAMINIDASE INHIBITORS – Extra-label use (ELDU) of these drugs is prohibited in poultry including chickens, turkeys and ducks in the United States.
 Although these drugs are not approved for use in animals in the United States, some of these drugs are used in other countries for the treatment or prevention of avian influenza in chickens, turkeys and ducks.